© Copyright Bee Wilder March 20, 2015

 - We felt better and looked healthier than our average for the years immediately previous.

 These and other conclusions derived from the year-long experiment were reported by Dr. Lieb in the Journal of the American Medical Association July 3, 1926, "The Effects of an Exclusive Long-Continued Meat Diet."
 The committee had failed to discover any trace of even one of the supposed harmful effects."

 Please note that no supplements were taken during this experiment yet there was no evidence the subjects were lacking critical nutrients like vitamin C or calcium.

 Carbs/Sugars and Unnatural Fats & Oils Cause Unhealthy Cell Membranes

-- Include all of the nutrients all Human bodies needs in order to be healthy (diet plus some supplements) — see Nutrients Required for Human Health & Healing and Food Selection for Humans.
+- Providing the correct combination of nutrients all Humans needs in order to be healthy (foods and supplements), see Nutrients Required for Human Health & Healing and Food Selection for Humans.